 You can buy a ready made fire pit or you can build a fire pit yourself out of a variety of materials such as stone, brick, concrete, or metal.
 With a variety of styles and materials, you can pick the fire pit that best shows off your personality and your home.
 Keep in mind that a heavier stone materials will last longer than a lightweight metals.

 An increasingly popular option is the fire pit table.
 A fire pit table is just like a patio table made out of metal, marble, tile, or stone, but with a submerged bowl in the center for your fire.
 Fire pit tables are a great option because they can be movable, have surface space for drinks or plates of food, and can be either wood burning or gas burning.

 Wood burning fire pits will give off the most heat and can be used for cooking marshmallows or other BBQ foods.
 But wood fires can take a bit more effort to start and maintain, give off more irritating smoke, and flying sparks increase fire dangers.

 Be sure safety is top of your list!
-Place your fire pit at least ten feet from your home, three to five feet from any furniture, and remember to look up!
-Keep a clearance of roughly 30 feet vertically to avoid accidents with low hanging trees or structures.
+Place your fire pit at least ten feet from your home and three to five feet from any furniture.
+And remember to look up!
+Keep roughly 30 feet of clearance vertically to avoid accidents with low hanging trees or structures.